yiyus/lma/README.md

     R←X f LM g Y

-where `f` is a monadic function which returns the residuals and Jacobian given a set of parameters, `g` is a monadic function which takes as argument an `iter ssr rel dnorm p` vector and gets called before every convergence check, `Y` is a two elements vector with the initial guess of parameters and normalized damping factor, and `X` is a vector with the configuration parameters `toli tols tolr tolg dini dinc ddec dmax dmin`.
-The return value `R` will be an `iter ssr rel dnorm p` vector.
+where `f` is a monadic evaluation function, `g` is a monadic function which takes as argument an `iter ssr rel dnorm p` vector and gets called before every convergence check, `Y` is a two elements vector with the initial guess of parameters and normalized damping factor, and `X` is a vector with the configuration parameters `toli tols tolr tolg dini dinc ddec dmax dmin`.
+The function `f` must return either the residuals (as a simple or nested vector), the residuals and the Jacobian, or the residuals, Jacobian, loss values and weights, for a set of parameters.

+The return value `R` is an `iter ssr rel dnorm p` vector.